 With the shorter days, we can feel the pressure to get so much done in so little time.
 This stress can contribute to your tiredness, as stress has been shown to make you feel fatigued.1 There’s no quick solution for stress, but there are some simple ways to reduce it.
-You can try meditation, yoga, breathing exercises, or mindfulness techniques.
+You can try meditation, yoga, breathing exercises, or mindfulness techniques, which you can read more about here.
 Exercise also helps you to reduce your stress levels, or even talking to a friend or family member will help.
 A problem shared is a problem halved, right?

 Being overweight or underweight can affect your energy levels and leave you feeling sleepy, so make sure you eat a healthy, balanced diet.
 When winter comes, it’s tempting to fill up on pasta, potatoes, and bread.
 However, simply including fruit and vegetables in your comfort meals can give you more energy.
 Winter vegetables, like carrots, parsnips, and turnip, can be roasted, mashed, or made into soup for a comforting, warming winter meal that all the family can enjoy.
 Plus, classic stews and casseroles are great options if they’re made with lean meat and plenty of vegetables.

-Your sweet tooth might go into overdrive during the winter but try to avoid foods containing lots of sugar, as they could give you a rush of energy.
+Your sweet tooth might go into overdrive during the winter but try to avoid foods high in sugar in the evenings, as they could give you a rush of energy.